 - Visit the official website of the Sacré-Cœur.

 ⚠️ April 15.
-2019 – A fire broke out at Notre-Dame cathedral in Paris and spread rapidly across the building.
+2019 – A fire broke out at Notre Dame Cathedral in Paris and spread rapidly across the building.
 During this catastrophic blaze, the spire and roofs collapsed.
-Reconstruction work is in progress and we hope the cathedral will be restored by 2024 at the earliest.
+Reconstruction work is in progress, and we hope the cathedral will be restored by December 2024 at the earliest.
+At the beginning of January 2024, the wooden framework and the spire designed by Viollet-le-Duc were restored to their original condition.

-The Paris cathedral of Notre-Dame is a jewel of Gothic architecture and arguably one of the finest churches in Europe.
-Built from the Middle-Ages, the cathedral is the centre stage of “The Hunchback of Notre-Dame”, a 19th-century novel written by French writer Victor Hugo.
+The Paris Cathedral of Notre Dame is a jewel of Gothic architecture and arguably one of the finest churches in Europe.
+Constructed in the Middle Ages, the cathedral is the centre stage of “The Hunchback of Notre-Dame”, a 19th-century novel by French writer Victor Hugo.

 Before the great fire of April 2019, if you climbed up the 380 stairs to the South Tower, you’d meet the many chimaeras and gargoyles that watched over the city of Paris day and night.

 It is said that the Louvre is the world’s largest museum.
-Whether it is true or not, it does rank as one of the most majestic palaces of Europe.
+Whether true or not, it ranks as one of Europe’s most majestic palaces.

-Some of the most famous are Mona Lisa, the Venus de Milo, and Delacroix’ painting Liberty leading the people…
+Some of the most famous are Mona Lisa, the Venus de Milo, and Delacroix’s painting Liberty Leading the People…

-Finally, the Louvre and its glass pyramid open onto the garden of the Tuileries at the starting point of the Historical Axis.
+Finally, the Louvre and its glass pyramid open onto the Tuileries Gardens at the starting point of the Historical Axis.
 With places like this available to visit, it is no surprise that France has been named one of the top 25 holiday destinations of 2021.

 >> Get your Fast-Track Tickets for the Louvre: Skip The Line and meet Mona Lisa! <<